magwo/fighter-brief/README.md

 ### URL shortening

 If you create a complex scenario, the URL gets very long.
-It is therefore recommended to use an URL shortening service.
+It is therefore recommended to use a URL shortening service.
+URL shortening will be done for you if you click the "Share" button.

 ## Try it now